Chisyeuf/d365-sidepanel-dev-tools/README.md

 ## 11\.
 Metadata Browser
 <img align="right" width="50%" src="screenshots/jpg/11.MetadataBrowser.jpg">

-Explore hidden datas.
+Explore hidden data.

-This tool let you see all metadata on this environnment.
+This tool lets you see all metadata in this environment.

-All columns is not display by default but are available.
+Not all columns are displayed by default, but they are available.

 <img height="280px" width="0px">